-CFS periodically purchases food in bulk to supplement donated food, which may be in short supply, and thus maintain a nutritionally balanced mix of inventory.
+CFS periodically purchases food in bulk at wholesale prices, to supplement donated food, which may be in short supply.
+In this way, we can maintain a nutritionally balanced mix of inventory.
 We regularly buy staples like soup, beans & rice, spaghetti & sauce, and canned vegetables.

 CFS benefits from two major food drives each year:

 Let’s Bag Hunger, in Boulder (sponsored by the Daily Camera)